fenago/machine-learning/lab_guides/lab_2.md

 - Social media: Predicting if a user will befriend or interact with another user or not, based on their demographics, history, and friends in common.

-The bulk of this book talks about classification models.
+The bulk of this course talks about classification models.
 In chapters 3-x, we talk about classification models in the context of logistic regression, decision trees, naive Bayes, support vector machines, and the most popular classification models nowadays: neural networks.